Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

    <img src="../../assets/blog/recursive-zksnarks-explained/zkLocus-6.png" alt="zkLocus mascot" style="max-width:100%; max-height:auto;border:none;">
 </div>

-Let's explore this with an example, by demonostrating how the same application can be implemented as a traditional application, and as a Zero-Knowledge application.
+Let's explore this with an example, by demonstrating how the same application can be implemented as a traditional application, and as a Zero-Knowledge application.
 Let's say that we want to implement an application that tells you current temperature in Celsius, in the city of Dublin, Ireland.